Maunish-dave/Python_programming/README.md

 This proect is doing things with python which takes hours to do for humans

 This reop is inspired from the book "doing boring things with python".

+This includes stuff like

+Moving and renaming thousands of files and sorting them into folders

+Filling out online forms, no typing required

+Downloading files or copy text from a website whenever it updates

+Having your computer text you custom notifications

+Updating or formatting Excel spreadsheets

+Checking your email and sending out prewritten responses